The Need for Action

 The status of Dalit women is much worse than that of the Dalit men.
 They are forced into many demeaning jobs and they also do not have ownership over the land, housing or money.
 Dalit women are often victims of trafficking and sexual slavery because of lack of education and awareness.
 Extreme poverty being one of the main reasons, they become victims of these sexual predators who lure them into prostitution by lying to them and promising them a life out of poverty.
 Dalit women in Terai are at major risk of rapes and domestic and sexual violence as per the statistics.

-This alarming situation has brought challenges to ensure the rights and freedom of the Dalits in Nepal as well as worldwide and it is crucial to address these issues faced by the marginalized communities and bring the attention of the policymakers and the bureaucrats towards these issues .
-Samata Foundation has always been addressing and advocating for the Dalit issues in Nepal and will continue to do so in the future, with its emergence as an independent think-tank and also through research, informed policy advocacy and programs/activities on the issues of Dalit and social inclusion.
+This alarming situation has brought challenges to ensure the rights and freedom of the Dalits in Nepal as well as worldwide and it is crucial to address these issues faced by the marginalized communities and bring the attention of the policymakers and the bureaucrats towards these issues.
+Samata Foundation has always been addressing and advocating for the Dalit issue in Nepal and will continue to do so in the future, with its emergence as an independent think-tank and also through research, informed policy advocacy and programs/activities on the issues of social inclusion, Dalits and human rights.